 Let’s get started!
 Click the down arrow by Activity #1 below and work through the activities sequentially in Get Ready, Dive In, and Achieve Success.
 Then take the quiz to earn contact hours and a digital badge.

-|#2||Activity - Learning Style Inventory|
+|#4||Activity - Learning Style Inventory|

-|#4||Read - Questioning Forms from GO: Ask, Act, Achieve!|
+|#6||Read - Questioning Forms from GO: Ask, Act, Achieve!|

 Inquiry is an effective differentiation tool.
 When students create their own questions, they can become engaged with their research at their own ability level.
-Download and read the two questioning forms in INFOhio's GO: Ask, Act, Achieve! in the Ask: How Do I Begin My Research section.
-The questioning forms to look at are What's My Angle?
-Generating Research Questions and Library Learning Commons: Question Pick 'N' Mix.
-Think about how using those forms could help individual students with their inquiry work.
+Download and read the two questioning forms in INFOhio's GO: Ask, Act, Achieve!
+The forms are located in the Ask: What problem do I want to solve? section.

 Think about how using these forms will help individual students with their inquiry work.